Research on Verbeia

 The troops stationed in Ilkley, who erected the altar to Verbeia, were Celts recruited from the Lingones tribe.
 The Lingones originated in the Upper Marne region of modern France, near present-day Dijon.

 Some sources,7 including myself, assumed that the Ilkley troops were recruited from this region.
 River and water cults abound in the region, and Anne Ross8 (without making the connection via the Lingones troops) compares the Verbeia relief carving to one found in Mavilly-Mandelot, just southwest of Dijon (right).
 This carving depicts a goddess in a similar pleated robe, holding two distinct serpents in one hand, and an indistinct object (possibly a torch) in the other.
 Rising vegetation is seen to her right.
 This seemed like a good candidate for Verbeia’s Gaulish predecessor.

 However, some sources5 claim that the Ilkley troops were recruited from elsewhere.
-In around 400 BCE, some of the Lingones migrated southwest, across the Alps, and settled across the Po estuary, along the Adriatic coast of northeast Italy.9 Were the Second Cohort of Lingones recruited from here?
+In around 400 BCE, some of the Lingones migrated southeast, across the Alps, and settled across the Po estuary, along the Adriatic coast of northeast Italy.9 Were the Second Cohort of Lingones recruited from here?

 The Swastika Stone & the Camunian Rose

 If the Ilkley troops came from the “Cisalpine”, Italian Lingones, this may shed some intriguing light on one of the most famous pieces of prehistory in the Ilkey area: the Swastika Stone (right)